Validate Azure Stack system state

 If you wish to run ONLY cloud scenarios without running the rest of the tests, you can use the Include parameter to do so:

 Enter-PSSession -ComputerName "<ERCS VM-name/IP address>" -ConfigurationName PrivilegedEndpoint -Credential $localcred Test-AzureStack -ServiceAdminCredential "<Cloud administrator user name>" -Include AzsScenarios

 The cloud administrator user name must be typed in the UPN format: firstname.lastname@example.org (Azure AD).
 When prompted, type the password to the cloud administrator account.

-Before you start installation of an update or hotfix, you should run the validation tool to check the status of your Azure Stack:
+The following example runs Test-AzureStack to test system readiness before installing an update or hotfix using Group.
+Before you start the installation of an update or hotfix, you should run Test-AzureStack to check the status of your Azure Stack:

 New-PSSession -ComputerName "<ERCS VM-name/IP address>" -ConfigurationName PrivilegedEndpoint -Credential $localcred Test-AzureStack -Include AzsControlPlane, AzsDefenderSummary, AzsHostingInfraSummary, AzsHostingInfraUtilization, AzsInfraCapacity, AzsInfraRoleSummary, AzsPortalAPISummary, AzsSFRoleSummary, AzsStampBMCSummary

 Run validation tool to test infrastructure backup settings

 Before configuring infrastructure backup, you can test the backup share path and credential using the AzsBackupShareAccessibility test: